testacc-art/ninshubur/README.md

 This is still work in progress.

 TODO:
-* random messages
 * fields support
-* log levels support
+* log levels differentiation by colors
 * (customizable) avatar
 * (customizable) name
 * fetch lambda from S3
+* user mentions

 ## Features